The Institute of Criminology’s Internship Program is open to undergraduate and postgraduate students of Sydney Law School.

 The Institute of Criminology’s Internship Testimonial

-James Monaghan, who interned at the Institute in Semester 2, 2014 shares his experience:
+Amelia Williams, who interned at the Institute in Semester 2, 2015 shares her experience: